blackberry-garance/flowershow-app/blog/best-blogging-platforms-for-obsidian-users.md

 - No built-in newsletter: Followers can’t “subscribe” via email (but there is a basic RSS feed generated).
 - No build-in comments: Visitors can't comment on the content.

+**When to Choose**

-When to Choose:: Obsidian Publish is ideal if you want the most hassle-free experience and full fidelity with Obsidian’s features.
+Obsidian Publish is ideal if you want the most hassle-free experience and full fidelity with Obsidian’s features.
 It’s great for publishing a digital garden, wiki, or notes collection where interactive graph and internal links shine.
 If you don’t mind the subscription cost and don’t need fancy blog-specific features (comments, newsletters), Publish offers a polished experience with minimal setup.
 Less tech-savvy users who want their Obsidian vault online with just a few clicks will appreciate this official solution.
 However, if budget is a concern or you need advanced blog features or plugin support, consider the alternatives below.

 ## Flowershow